Cigarroa High School

-In 2014, Cigarroa High School fell short on minimum state standards and were placed on the Public Education Grant list.
+In 2014, Cigarroa High School fell short of minimum state standards and was placed on the Public Education Grant list.

 Magnet school

 Cigarroa High School also houses the L.I.S.D.
 Sabas Perez Engineering and Technology Magnet School, a magnet school focused on engineering and technology education.
 The students may choose three different paths (engineering, technology or oil and gas) while enrolled in the magnet.
-The instructors are Amanda Gonzalez for the engineering, Christine Garza for the oil and gas and Alexander Castro for the technology pathways.
+The instructors are Amanda Gonzalez for engineering, Christine Garza for oil, and gas, and Alexander Castro for technology pathways.

-In 2007-2008 the robotics team competed and won the regional district competition at Edinburgh, Texas.
+In 2007-2008 the robotics team competed and won the regional district competition in Edinburgh, Texas.
 After the regionals, the team went to the state competition.
 In 2009, Cigarroa students had the highest TAKS standardized test scores in Laredo.

 School history

 Named after a renowned local physician, Dr. Leonides Gonzalez Cigarroa High School is located at 2600 Zacatecas Street in South Laredo, Texas.
-It opened its doors to a large group of freshmen and sophomores on August 1983.
+It opened its doors to a large group of freshmen and sophomores in August 1983.
 It graduated its first seniors in 1985 and its first true class (four years at Cigarroa High School) in 1987 under the direction of its first principal, Mr. Alfredo “El Toro Grande” Montemayor.